 Establish rules and regulations which apply to all citizens and premises of the county or to specified areas and citizens therein without regard to the remainder of the county; and

-9) Provide administrative oversight and governance for Diversified Enterprises of Tifton (D.E.).
-The Tift County Board of Health provides governance to D.E. which will include, but not be limited to, contracting with appropriate entities to obtain funding to provide services in Tift County, reviewing and approving D.E.'s annual budget, expenditures, and financial audits, and approving clinical and non-clinical policies.
+9) Provide administrative oversight and governance for Diversified Enterprises of Tifton.
+The Tift County Board of Health provides governance to Diversified Enterprises which will include, but not be limited to, contracting with appropriate entities to obtain funding to provide services in Tift County, reviewing and approving DiversifiedEnterprises’ annual budget, expenditures, and financial audits, and approving clinical and non-clinical policies.

 The Chairman of the Tift County Board of Health serves as the immediate supervisor for the Director of Diversified Enterprises.